12 small new red potatoes, peeled and sliced

 - Remove cover and turn the heat back up to medium high.
 Flip the potatoes.
 Fry for a minute or two, or until the bottom layer begins to get golden.

 - Dump the pan of potatoes into a colander over the sink to remove excess oil and moisture.
-Blot with a paper towel and return them to the pan on medium heat.
+Blot with a paper towel.

-- Add the butter, garlic and onion plus any seasonings you’d like on your potatoes.
+- Meanwhile, turn the heat down to medium and add to the fry pan the butter, garlic and onion plus any seasonings you’d like on your potatoes.
+Cook for a few minutes, then add back in the potatoes.

 - Fry, stirring occasionally, until potatoes are tender and done.
 Do not cover at this stage of frying because they will get soggy!